 Superfatting is a commonly used but much-misunderstood soapmaking technique.
-If you are interested in doing it, most lye calculators will figure this for you automatically, but here's an explanation of just why you should do it.
+If you are interested in doing it, most lye calculators will figure this for you automatically.
+Use this explanation so you can understand just why you should do it.

 Superfatting is either adding an extra amount of oil to your soap recipe but keeping the lye amount the same, or using the same amount of oil and less lye.
-For example, using 9.5 ounces of lye instead of 10 ounces would amount to 5% superfatting.
+For example, using 9 1/2 ounces of lye instead of 10 ounces would amount to percent superfatting.

 The thing you need to watch out for with superfatting is that while soap doesn't spoil quickly, oil does.
-The more "free" oil you have in your soap, the more likely you are to have spoilage, or what is often called DOS or Dreaded Orange Spots, which are small orange spots where a pocket of free oil has gone bad.
+The more "free" oil you have in your soap, the more likely you are to have spoilage.
+This is often called DOS or Dreaded Orange Spots, which are small orange spots where a pocket of free oil has gone bad.
 These can ruin your soap.

 Once you have a recipe you like, you may also want to experiment with a higher or lower superfat percentage.
-Try a batch at 3% and try a batch at 10 percent and see which outcome you prefer.
+Try a batch at 3 percent and try a batch at 10 percent and see which outcome you prefer.